How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 Understanding Context

 AI struggles with understanding context in a way that humans do.
-This includes nuances in language, cultural references, and situational awareness (yet, we have made some progress to expand tools like ChatGPT beyond text and add vision and voice).
+This includes nuances in language, cultural references, and situational awareness (yet, we have made some progress to expand tools like ChatGPT-5 capabilities explained beyond text and add vision and voice).

 Creativity and Innovation